Quantum Lock: A Provable Quantum Communication Advantage

 \subsubsection{Practical solutions for boosting the security: Better CPUF or better quantum encoding}

-In Figure \ref{fig:diff_cpuf_enc} (left), we observe that if we increase the value of $k$ in the underlying $k$-XOR PUFs, then the adversary requires more challenge-response pairs for a successful forgery.
+In Figure \ref{fig:cmp_cpuf} we observe that if we increase the value of $k$ in the underlying $k$-XOR PUFs, then the adversary requires more challenge-response pairs for a successful forgery.
 This observation suggests that one possible way to enhance the security of the HLPUFs is to use more secure classical PUFs.
-In Figure \ref{fig:diff_cpuf_enc} (left), we elaborate the effect of different $k$-values on the HLPUF forgery.
-Moreover, the red plot in this figure, also suggests that one can improve the security of HLPUFs significantly just by increasing the input size to the HLPUFs.
+Hence, we elaborate on the effect of different $k$-values on the HLPUF forgery.
+Moreover, the red plot in this figure also suggests that one can improve the security of HLPUFs significantly just by increasing the input size of the HLPUFs.

 We also explore another possible way to improve the security of the HLPUFs.
 The idea is to use a more sophisticated encoding than encoding two classical bits into a quantum state $\ket{\psi}$ such that $\ket{\psi} \in \{\ket{0}, \ket{1}, \ket{+}, \ket{-}\}$.
 Here we use the concept of Mutually Unbiased Bases (MUBs) \cite{BBRV02} of dimension $d=4$ or $d=8$ for the encoding.
 For the dimension $d=4$ ($d=8$), we encode four (six) classical bits to a two (three) qubits quantum state.
 We describe the encoding procedure in detail in the supplementary materials (see Section \ref{sec:MUB}).
 Intuitively, the higher dimensional encoding helps to reduce substantially the value of $p_{\guess}$ in the measure-then-forge strategy significantly.
 For example, in Section \ref{sec:MUB}, for the MUB encoding of dimension $8$, we calculate the value of $p_{\guess} \leq 0.62$.